 Burger King Whopper

 The first Burger King opened in 1954 in Miami, Florida.
-By 2017, there were 50 company-owned Burger Kings and 16,717 franchised Burger Kings worldwide – a story of remarkable growth.
-For many people, their favorite Burger King menu item is a flame-broiled burger called the Whopper.
+By 2017, there were 50 company-owned Burger Kings and 16,717 franchised Burger Kings worldwide – a remarkable growth story.
+For many, their favorite Burger King menu item is a flame-broiled burger called the Whopper.

-My basic Whopper recipe will enable you to easily make a Whopper at home.
-Why not have a backyard mini-Whopper-bar party on special occasions?
+My basic Whopper recipe will enable you to make a Whopper at home easily.
+Why not have a backyard mini Whopper Bar party on special occasions?
 Think about the fun you can have when you grill outdoors.

 Offer your family and guests a variety of options to have their homemade Whopper their way.
 Here’s the basic recipe so that you can enjoy Whoppers all summer long.